tomateit/noisemon/README.md

-# Project that listens to and makes some notes
+# Project that listens and makes some notes
+The project is very very WIP; I do research in `notebooks/`, you can check out:
+- `building_faiss_index` - how to do entity linking with faiss and transformer

 #### This is version 1 of the app; the main nuances, which will not be the case in further versions, are the following:
 + The app intends to retrieve data by itself (will be connected to common data infrastructure later)